Rising Above Chaotic Likelihoods: Chaotic Likelihood Function of Initial Conditions

-where $f^{i}$ is the $i^{th}$ iteration of $f$, $s_{i}$ is the $i^{th}$ observation, and $n$ is the duration of observations considered.
+where $f^{i}(x)$ is the $i^{th}$ iteration of $f(x)$, $s_{i}$ is the $i^{th}$ observation, and $n$ is the duration of observations considered.

-Figure~\ref{fig:LLikNormal} shows the chaotic likelihood structure of 1024 samples from $U(0,1)$.
-Panel (a) plots the log-likelihood for $x_{0}$, this can be contrasted with various panels in Berliner~\cite{Berliner1991} Figure 3\footnote{Here LLik based on a sequence of 32 observations is computed.
+Figure~\ref{fig:LLikNormal} shows the chaotic likelihood structure of 1024 {candidate values of $x_{0}$ drawn uniformly on the interval zero, one.} Panel (a) plots the log-likelihood for {each} $x_{0}$, this can be contrasted with various panels in Berliner's~\cite{Berliner1991} Figure 3.\footnote{Here log-likelihood functions based on a sequence of 32 observations are computed because problem becomes more obvious when more observations are used.
 Berliner examined 15 \& 10 observations.
-The problem becomes more obvious when more observations are used.
-Shorter sequences of observations are examined below.}.
-Panel (b) shows the log-likelihood (RLLik) relative to that of the true trajectory of the system states\footnote{Note: given that only finite observations are considered the true state of the system is, with probability 1, not the maximum likelihood state}.
-For the convenience of illustration, the same normalization is applied in the following three figures in this paper.
+Shorter sequences of observations are examined in Section 3.} Panel (b) shows the log-likelihood relative to that of the true trajectory of the system state\footnote{Note: given that only finite observations are considered the true state of the system is, with probability 1, not the maximum likelihood state.}.
+For the convenience of illustration, the same normalization used in panel (b) is applied in Figures 2-4 in this paper.
 From Figure~\ref{fig:LLikNormal}, it is clear that no high likelihood states are identified.
-This is not a case of equifinality\footnote{Equifinality occurs when many potential solutions to a task are equally good, making it impossible to identify the true solution given the information in hand.
-In this case the sampled likelihood function is relatively flat.
+This is not a case of equifinality\footnote{Equifinality occurs when many potential solutions to a task are each good, making it impossible to identify the true solution given the information in hand. {In such cases the sampled likelihood functions are} relatively flat.
 Equidismality arises when the sampled relative likelihood function is flat yet all solutions tested have vanishingly small likelihood given the information.
 Examining the relative likelihood obscures the difference; fortunately the expected (distribution of) likelihood can be computed from the noise model alone without knowledge of the true initial condition.}.